Uncategorized

 SAVING GRACE

-It was 1942 and I was crazy about Pvt.
+It was 1943 and I was crazy about Pvt.
 Roy Holmes at Fort Campbell, Kentucky.
-Every night for two weeks I snuck out to be with him.
-Then he stopped coming and I heard he’d been deployed.
+Every night for two weeks I snuck out my bedroom window to be with him.
+Then he stopped meeting me and I found out he’d been deployed.
 I was heartbroken.
-One month later I learned he was killed.
+Just one short month later I learned he was killed.
 Another month later I realized I was pregnant.

-Mama and daddy would never forgive me.
+Mama and daddy would never understand; what’s’ worse, they’d never forgive me.
 I packed some clothes and snuck out one last time.
 I caught a north-bound bus, getting off at the aptly named city of Hope, Ohio.
 Eyeing a pretty white church, I headed straight for it and rang the bell.
-I was surprised when a boyish pastor answered; he was even more surprised when I fainted in the doorway.
-When I came to I was on a sofa, the pastor and two woman standing over me.
+I was surprised when a young handsome pastor answered; he was even more surprised when I fainted in the doorway.
+When I came to I was on a sofa with the pastor and two woman standing over me.

 Richard and I got married that weekend and a few days later our baby girl was born.